outbounder/organic-imgsizer/README.md

 organic-imgsizer
 ================

-Organelle for providing http access to images in differnt dimensions.
+Organelle for providing access to images stored within the filesystem in differnt dimensions.